 In this case, the RPC won't be used for historical sync but will join the source selection logic when entering live indexing.

-The Handler Context object provides a nice way to get chain info via chains and chain properties:
+The Handler Context object provides chain state via the chain property:

 ERC20.Approval.handler(async ({ context }) => {